ukatc/AtLAST_sensitivity_calculator/docs/source/sensitivity.rst

 where

-* :math:`SEFD` is the source equivalent flux density
+* :math:`SEFD` is the system equivalent flux density
 * :math:`\eta_{s}` is the system efficiency
 * :math:`n_{pol}` is the number of polarizations
 * :math:`\Delta \nu` is the bandwidth
 * :math:`\tau_{atm}` is the atmospheric opacity

-The source equivalent flux density is calculated as:
+The system equivalent flux density is calculated as:

 .. math::
     SEFD = \frac{2kT_{sys}}{\eta_{A}A_{g}}